jint-method/jint-methodology/docs/readme.md

 ## Overview

 With JINT you bring your own framework.
 [Next](https://nextjs.org/), [Nuxt](https://nuxtjs.org/), [Twig](https://twig.symfony.com/), [Blade](https://laravel.com/docs/5.8/blade), [Handlebars](https://handlebarsjs.com/), [React](https://reactjs.org/), [Angular](https://angular.io/), or [Vue](https://vuejs.org/).
-It doesn't matter what you choose it's all about how you use it.
+It doesn't matter what you choose, it's how you use it.

 ## Persistent State

 One of the key concepts of JINT is the utilization of Pjax.
 Pjax is a term used when referring to the hijacking of traditional page navigation within a project where only one HTTP request used to load the initial page.
 The future page requests are loaded using [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) and the content of the page is dynamically swapped.
 By using Pjax JINT can maintain a persistent state while utilizing server-side rendering.
 Pjax can also be used to animate between page when simulating single-page applications.
-When Pjax is paired with the [Session Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [indexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers) developers can merge the benefits of both modern web application frameworks alongside the benefits of traditional websites.
+When Pjax is paired with the [Session Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [indexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers) developers can merge the benefits of UI frameworks with server-side rendering.

 ## Threads

-Stop overworking the main thread and stop thinking of it as the main thread, it's the UI thread now.
+Stop overworking the main thread and stop thinking of it as the main thread, it's the UI thread.

 ![Diagram visualizing the concept of off-loading work to other threads](/images/sharing-the-workload.png)